JersyJ/ChristmasVirusGame/README.md

 - **Description**: Retrieves all files of a device by its ID.
 - **Response**: `DeviceFilesResponse`

+How to run/develop the server is described in the `server/README.md` file.

 This project showcases the integration of virus infected game with a backend server, offering a complete example of how a game with a simulated virus can interact with a server for payload transmission and data management.